gsdu8g9/Cyphon/README.md

 # Code Example

 I coded the executable in Xcode as a Cocoa-Applescript application.
+Refer to AppDelegate.applescript for the main code.

 # Motivation